The Difference Between Law Enforcement and Policing

 Why Does the Difference Matter?

 In the current environment, particularly in the United States, there is a perception that a gulf has emerged between police departments and their communities.
 By focusing solely on law enforcement, as opposed to the holistic approach to community policing, officers risk widening the gulf.

 Taking a law enforcement-only approach to fighting crime can encourage an us-against-them mentality, both in officers and the members of the public they serve.
-When police look to work within their communities to solve problems and fight crime together, it encourages participation and ownership for all parties and helps foster trust between officers and the general public.
+When police look to work within their communities to solve problems and fight crime together, it encourages participation and ownership on behalf of all parties and helps foster trust between officers and the general public.